-Grades 6 and 7
+Grades 6 and above

-Students in grade 6 or higher may accelerate courses or grade levels to achieve their graduation planning.
+Students in grade 6 and above may accelerate courses or grade levels to achieve their graduation planning.
 To do so, they must take Credit-By-Examination in the applicable subject area(s) and demonstrate proficiency with a grade of 80 or higher.